US loses to Sweden on penalty kicks, marks earliest Women’s World Cup exit ever

 It was the first match at this World Cup to go to extra time.

 It was the fourth time the Americans went to extra time at the World Cup.
 All three previous matches went to penalties, including the 2011 final won by Japan.
-The U.S. won on penalties in a 2011 quarterfinal match against Brazil, and in the 1999 final at the final at the Rose Bowl against China.
+The U.S. won on penalties in a 2011 quarterfinal match against Brazil and in the 1999 final at the Rose Bowl against China.

 Sweden knocked the United States out of the 2016 Olympics in the quarterfinals on penalties.